Menu Close

 Can my past employer tell future employers I was let go due to substance abuse?

-Your past employer can disclose information about your job performance and the reasons you were let go to a prospective new employer.
-These statements must be truthful.
-However, most employers refrain from sharing such information to avoid any discrimination claims.
+Your past employer can disclose truthful information about your job performance and reasons you were let go.
+However, most employers refrain from sharing such information to avoid discrimination claims.

-The law on disclosures by past employers to new employers varies from state to state.
 Under the ADA, past drug and alcohol addiction is considered a disability.
 You cannot be fired based on gender, race, religion, marital status, sexual orientation, or disability.
+State laws vary regarding what past employers can disclose, so consult with a legal professional if you have concerns.

 Begin Your Recovery Journey Today